 Can I retake the ALEKS PPL Assessment?

-Yes, you may take up to three assessments.
+Yes, you may take up to five assessments.
 Access to a fourth and fifth assessment may be provided after you talk with an advisor.
 However, to make each attempt worthwhile, it is required that you spend time working in your ALEKS Prep and Learning Module between Placement Assessments so that you can improve your skills.

 Can I retake the ALEKS Placement Assessment immediately?

-You must wait 48 hours between Placement Assessments.
 There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
 You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

 How long do I have access to my Prep and Learning Module?